szabgab/dancer-spa-book-source/manuscript/using-templates.md

 {aside}
 ### YAML - YAML Ain't Markup Language {#yaml}

 YAML is a human friendly data serialization standard for all programming languages.
-It is similar in capabilities to JSON, but it enforces readbility.
-It is primarily used for hierachical configuration files.
+It is similar in capabilities to JSON, but it enforces readability.
+It is primarily used for hierarchical configuration files.
 It allows us to create key-value pairs and lists of values in any depth.
 It usually starts with 3 dashes.
 Here is an example:

 ![code/sample.yml](code/sample.yml)

 The indentation in the file represents the hierarchy.
 When converting to Perl this YAML file will be represented by a hash.
 In the above example we have a key called 'name' with a value of 'Foo Bar'.
-It has another key called 'languags' for which the value is a list of items (Perl, JavaScript, and English).
+It has another key called 'languages' for which the value is a list of items (Perl, JavaScript, and English).
 In the Perl hash it will become an array.
 The third key is 'contacts'.
 It has one value which is another hash.
 The internal hash has one key 'personal' for which the value is another hash.

 This Perl script will load the YAML file provided on the command-line and print it out using the `Dumper` function of `Data::Dumper`.
 This might help understanding how a YAML file is converted to a Perl data structure.